-As of December 31, 2004, on a pro forma basis after giving effect to (i) the use of \$574 million of our net proceeds from the issuance of common stock to repay all outstanding Holdings Floating Rate Notes, all outstanding Holdings PIK Notes and 35% of outstanding Holdings Discount Notes including interest obligations through the anticipated redemption date; and (ii) the Concurrent Transactions, including the \$250 million of new term loan borrowings under Acquisition Corp.'s proposed amendment to its senior secured credit facility, Warner Music Group would have had \$1.041 billion of funded variable-rate indebtedness, net of the effect of \$400 million notional amount of interest-rate swaps that effectively convert a portion of our variable-rate indebtedness to fixed-rate indebtedness.
+As of December 31, 2004, on a pro forma basis after giving effect to (i) the use of all of our net proceeds from the issuance of common stock and an amount of cash resulting from a decrease in the cash dividend to be paid to our existing stockholders in connection with this offering and a reduction in the purchase price of the Three-Year Warrants to repay all outstanding Holdings Floating Rate Notes, all outstanding Holdings PIK Notes and 35% of outstanding Holdings Discount Notes including interest obligations through the anticipated redemption date; and (ii) the Concurrent Transactions, including the \$250 million of new term loan borrowings under Acquisition Corp.'s new amendment to its senior secured credit facility, Warner Music Group would have had \$1.041 billion of funded variable-rate indebtedness, net of the effect of \$400 million notional amount of interest-rate swaps that effectively convert a portion of our variable-rate indebtedness.
 As such, we are sensitive to changes in interest rates.
 For each 0.125% increase or decrease in interest rates, our interest expense and net loss each would increase or decrease, respectively, by approximately \$1 million.